Acceptance and Commitment Therapy (ACT) in Portland, OR + Washington

 4.

 Self-as-Context: In this process, clients learn to recognize a consistent sense of self that exists beyond specific thoughts or feelings.
-Rather than identifying solely with thoughts (e.g., “I am sad”), they learn to see thoughts as things that come and go, cultivating a sense of self that is broader than these passing experiences.
+Rather than identifying solely with thoughts (e.g., “I am sad”), your ACT counselor helps you learn to see thoughts as things that come and go, cultivating a sense of self that is broader than these passing experiences.

 5.